DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 - `RAY_FLAG_FORCE_OPAQUE` - skip any-hit shader invocation.

 In SBT, we bind null hit group for shadow ray for triangle geometry.
-For procedural geometry we use the intersection shader only, so we don't have any closest hit shaders, and `RAY_FLAG_SKIP_CLOSEST_HIT_SHADER` flag may have no effect.
-However if you use the same shaders as for the primary ray, you may see a significant performance improvement.
+For procedural geometry we use the intersection shader only, so we don't have any closest hit shaders anyway, and `RAY_FLAG_SKIP_CLOSEST_HIT_SHADER` flag may have no effect in our particular case.
+However, if we used the same hit groups for shadow rays as for the primary rays, we might have seen a significant performance improvement.

+Note that for some shading techniques this optimization may be inapplicable.
+For example: for ambient occlusion you may need to know the precise distance to the nearest occluder instead of the binary information about the presence or absence of the intersection, so you will have to use the closest hit shader to write the distance from `RayTCurrent()`.

 We use an instance mask `OPAQUE_GEOM_MASK` to skip transparent cube with refractions.
 Light calculation for objects with refractions is much more complex and is ignored for shadows.

 The initial `Shading` value is set to 0 meaning that the object is completely shadowed.
-It will be preserved if an intersection was found, but will be overwritten by 1 in the miss shader, indicating no occlusion.
+It will be preserved if any intersection is found, but will be overwritten by 1 in the miss shader, indicating no occlusion.

 The `CastShadow()` function is defined as follows: